Still have some questions? Great!

 What about winter?

 Our food system has evolved along with fossil fuel usage.
 We are accustomed to having any and all food types available throughout the year.
-There still will be food available all year from all the formats we currently use, and Project Food Forest does not foresee being able to provide all of the food needed by all of the hungry in the city.
+There still will be food available all year from all the formats we currently use, and Project Food Forest does not foresee being able to provide all of the food needed by all of the hungry in the cities we serve.

 Another option, especially for greens, is season extension.
 Cold frames in particular are small and non-invasive to the landscape and to the eye.